Erik Deutsch

 Erik Deutsch is an American pianist, keyboardist, composer, arranger, bandleader, and educator.
-He leads his own band Outlaw Jazz and was a founding member of Fat Mama.
-Deutsch is also known for his work with Charlie Hunter, Leftover Salmon, Dixie Chicks, Shooter Jennings, and Citizen Cope.
+He leads his own band and was a founding member of Fat Mama.
+Deutsch is also known for his work with Charlie Hunter, Leftover Salmon, Dixie Chicks, Shooter Jennings, Citizen Cope and The Black Crowes.

 Early life

 Deutsch was born in Washington D.C. in 1976.
 Influenced at an early age by his grandfather (a professional musician), his father (a barroom pianist), and his opera-singing nanny.
 Deutsch began taking Suzuki piano lessons at Vanderbilt University.
 After his family relocated to Nashville he studied piano with Tom Koester.
 In 1985 Deutsch won a school song writing contest that led to his first gig at the Country Music Hall of Fame.
 While attending High School in Potomac, MD, Deutsch frequented the jazz clubs of Washington D.C.
 Upon arriving at the University of Colorado Boulder in the fall 1995 he began lessons with pianists Art Lande and joined Fat Mama, a modern jazz/rock/fusion ensemble.